superseriousbusiness/gotosocial/docs/api/ratelimiting.md

 - `X-Ratelimit-Limit`: maximum number of requests allowed per time period.
 - `X-Ratelimit-Remaining`: number of remaining requests that can still be performed within.
-- `X-Ratelimit-Reset`: unix timestamp indicating when the rate limit will reset.
+- `X-Ratelimit-Reset`: ISO8601 timestamp indicating when the rate limit will reset.

 In case the rate limit is exceeded, an [HTTP 429 Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) error is returned to the caller.